 Support for emerging applications such as high-definition audio

-In summary, while it may have appeared in 2015 that UWB had not lived up to original expectations, presently UWB deployments are numbering over a billion devices and are growing exponentially.
+In summary, while it may have appeared in 2015 that UWB had not lived up to its original expectations, UWB deployments are now cumulatively consisting of over a billion devices and are growing exponentially.
 The UWB adoption timeline is consistent with that of the other popular license exempt technologies from first rulemaking to mass market adoption.

 Conclusion

-IEEE 802 LMSC thanks CTU for the opportunity to provide this submission and respectfully requests to consider the use of AFC for for outdoor and indoor WLAN operations, the allocation of the upper 6 GHz band for license-exempt operation, and the development of a strategic plan for UWB.
+IEEE 802 LMSC thanks CTU for the opportunity to provide this submission and respectfully requests that CTU consider the use of AFC for outdoor and indoor WLAN operations, the allocation of the upper 6 GHz band for license-exempt operation, and the development of a strategic plan for UWB.

 Respectfully submitted,